-While Narcissistic Personality Disorder or NPD is most commonly seen in males, Histrionic Personality Disorder or HPD is mostly seen in females.
+While Narcissistic Personality Disorder or NPD is most commonly seen in males, Histrionic Personality Disorder, or HPD is mostly seen in women.
+Just like NPD, this disorder can get very difficult to handle at times, due to all the toxicity that comes with it.

 This doesn’t mean that women cannot get NPD and vice versa.
 Around three percent of the popular suffer from HPD.